Kansas Healthcare Administration Certificate Programs

 Patient representatives get plenty of entry-level experience working with patients, handling minor administrative issues, and working as part of a healthcare team.
 The time you spend in this career path may prepare you for managerial work down the line.

 On the more technical side of healthcare administration jobs, you may want to become a medical records technician.
-In this specialty, the average salary is $35,590 per year (BLS, 2016).
-Demand for medical records technicians may increase 12% by the year 2024 (O*Net, 2016).
+In this specialty, the average salary is $43,530 per year.
+Demand for medical records technicians is projected to increase by 5% over the decade leading up to 2028.

 Once you hit the management level, your job opportunities may expand.
-Through 2024, job openings for medical managers may swell 12% (O*Net, 2016).
-Kansas medical services managers earn an average healthcare administration salary of $84,030 per year (BLS, 2016).
+Between 2018 and 2028, job openings for medical managers are projected to swell by 11%.
+Kansas medical services managers earn an average healthcare administration salary of $98,140 per year.